-- 1. Graduation requirements for a student with a disability receiving special education services pursuant to the Individuals with Disabilities Education Act (IDEA) may be determined according to the student's individualized education program (IEP).
-Any specific graduation requirement may be waived if recommended by the student's IEP team.
-(DESE Graduation Guidance). - 2.
-Students transferring from other Missouri school districts or charter schools, private or parochial schools, home schools, unaccredited schools, and schools in other states or countries will have their credits transferred in accordance with guidance from the Department of Elementary and Secondary Education (DESE) and may have some graduation requirements waived depending on the circumstances.
-(DESE Graduation Guidance).
-Eligibility for graduation of students enrolling after their seventh semester shall be determined by the high school administration, based upon the standards established above, and in policy JECC. - 3.
-The district will waive the requirement to pass examinations on the provisions and principles of American history, American institutions and the Missouri and U.S. Constitutions for students who transfer from a school outside Missouri if they can document the successful completion of a course of instruction in the institutions, branches and functions of state government, including local governments, the U.S. government and the electoral process.
-Such instruction must have been completed in grades 9-12.
-The district will waive the requirement to pass a civics examination when recommended by the student's IEP team. (§ 170.011, RSMo., DESE Graduation Guidance) - 4.
-Graduation requirements for foster care students will be modified or waived in accordance with law and Board policy IGBE. (§ 160.1990, RSMo.) - 5.
-Students in the household of an active duty member of the military, including students in the household of certain veterans who are deceased or injured as defined by law, who transfer to the district may have graduation requirements modified or waived in accordance with law. (§ 160.2000, RSMo.)
+- 1. Graduation requirements for a student with a disability receiving special education services pursuant to the Individuals with Disabilities Education Act (IDEA) may be determined according to the student's individualized education program (IEP). - 2.
+Students transferring from another accredited Missouri school as a junior or senior who cannot reasonably complete the district's requirements may be permitted to graduate based on the successful completion of a program of studies that would have met the graduation requirements at the school formerly attended, including the requirements of (2) and (3) above.Eligibility for graduation of students enrolling after their seventh semester shall be determined by the high school administration, based upon the standards established above, and in the policy on Assignment of Students to Grade Levels/Classes (JECC).

-6. Eligible students who successfully complete the Missouri Option Program will be awarded a high school diploma.
-(5 C.S.R.
-20-500.330)
+- 3. The district will waive the requirement to pass proficiency exams concerning American History, American Institutions, and the Missouri and U.S. Constitutions for students who transfer from another state if they can document the successful completion of a course of instruction in the institutions, branches and functions of state government, including local governments, the U.S. government and the electoral process.
+Such instruction must have been completed in grades 9-12. - 4.
+Students who transfer from another state or country or an unaccredited private, public or home school and who are placed in the ninth grade will be required to meet all established graduation requirements.
+If such a student is placed in the tenth grade or higher, the district will work with the student and the parents/guardians to develop a program of studies that will result in graduation if successfully completed. - Graduation requirements for foster care students will be modified or waived in accordance with law and Board policy. - 6.
+Eligible students who successfully complete the Missouri Option Program (formerly the GED Option Program) will be awarded a high school diploma.